RhythmicExcellence/rhythmicexcellence.london/src/pages/team/helpers.md

 ---
-published: false
+published: true
-position: 9
+position: 8
-title: Inna Yilmaz
+title: Rowena Richardson
-titles: ""
+titles: |-
+  Welfare Officer

+  All our staff members are DBS checked and are currently registered to the BG.
 avatar: /assets/rhythmicexcellence-copy.jpg
 details: |-
   Welfare Officer